Areti-Irene/Areti-Irene/README.md

 📬 **Let's Connect!**
 🔗 [LinkedIn](#) | 🐦 [Twitter](#) | 💻 [Portfolio](#)

+🚀 **Fun Facts About Me:**
+- 🎯 I enjoy solving complex coding problems and building real-world applications
+- 🌍 Passionate about **tech, automation, and AI-driven solutions**
+- 🎨 Love designing intuitive and user-friendly UI/UX for mobile apps
+- 📚 Constantly learning new technologies and frameworks

 ✨ _“Code is like a survey – precise, structured, and always leading to the right path!”_ 🚀